-- Precise: Ultrasonic welding is precise.
-This is important above all when welding very small metal parts, e.g. in batteries.
+- Precise: Ultrasonic welding is spot-on.
+A vast number of welding parameters ensure precise and reproducible results.
+This is particularly important for welding the smallest metal parts, e.g. in batteries.

 - Cost-efficient: No other additives such as solder are required.

 - Environmentally friendly: Very little energy is consumed and no chemicals are used.

 - Characteristic: Ultrasonic welding ensures a high degree of strength and excellent electrical conductivity at the joined points.

 - Gentle: The metals are not damaged or deformed apart from the weld spot.

 - Safe: No sparks or smoke are generated during ultrasonic welding.